The HPV Vaccine is Both Effective and Safe - Top Ten FAQ

 Australia has been a leader in HPV vaccination.
 It mandated the HPV vaccine for girls beginning in 2007.
 In 2013, the mandate was expanded to boys.
 In 2017 New Zealand added boys in their HPV vaccination program as well.

 The UK has just agreed to finally start vaccinating boys as part of the Department of Health and Social Care, although a start date for the vaccinations has not been announced.
-This will include England, Wales, and Scotland, but no announcement has been made about Northern Ireland.
+This will include England, Wales, and Scotland.
 Denmark announced in late 2018 that boys would get the HPV vaccine.
 Portugal announced that boys would get the HPV vaccine starting in 2019.
 Germany will start vaccinating boys in 2018 or 2019.
 Ireland will start vaccinating boys in 2019, as will Northern Ireland.
 Antigua will start vaccinating boys in 2019.
 I am trying to confirm that Belgium’s French-speaking Wallonia region and the Dutch speaking part of the country will start paying for HPV vaccines for boys as well!
 Guyana announced in 2019 that boys will get the HPV vaccine.

 With so many countries in Europe coming on board to vaccinate boys, some at WHO have raised concerns that this will lead to a shortage of the vaccine for immunizing girls in poorer countries of the world.

-34) I’ve heard that laws mandating vaccinations (including the HPV vaccine) are very strict in Australia.
-What are they doing there?Open or CloseVery strict indeed, and these apply to all required vaccines, not just the HPV vaccine.
+41) I’ve heard that laws mandating vaccinations (including the HPV vaccine) are very strict in Australia.
+What’s happening there?Open or CloseVery strict indeed, and these apply to all required vaccines, not just the HPV vaccine.
 In 2016 the Australian federal government introduced a law called “no jab, no pay,” under which parents of unvaccinated children lose government benefits and welfare rebates — costing them up to 15,000 Australian dollars.
 That policy also didn’t allow for non-medical exemptions.
 You can get more details by reading this NY Times piece No Jab No Pay: How Australia is Handling Vaccinations.

 There is legislation pending that would ban unvaccinated children in preschool and child care centers, and would fine these centers up to 30,000 Australian dollars, or about $24,000, if they allow an unvaccinated child to attend.
 Parents who object to vaccination on philosophical or religious grounds would not receive exemptions.
 The new laws are meant to combat the efforts of anti-vaccination groups.